kbuksa/Final-Year-Project/diary.md

 As a result, emergency brake now works correctly and can be visible to stop before touching the wall.

 The next plan is to create another prototype for wall follower, which will include a new state that allows the car to follow the left wall, which will as a result keep the car driving within the track at all times without relying on a single wall.

+# 04/03

+Created program for the car to avoid obstacles using similar logic to the wall follower program.
+I have used a case system (if statements) to take apprioriate action.
+However instead of using states, I made the appropriate function to be called within the case.
+By using measurements:

+* right: scan_data.ranges[225:434]
+* front: scan_data.ranges[435:644]
+* left: scan_data.ranges[645:854]

+I was able to create cases where the car will turn left, right or drive forwards depending on what is in front of the car.

+When case to drive forward, Ackermann's speed is updated only.
+When case to turn left, Ackermann's speed is reduced and steering angle is set to 1 to turn left.
+When case to turn right, Ackermann's speed is also reduced and steering angle is set to -1 to turn right.

+As a result, the car is now able to complete a track without touching any walls, turning in time to not crash into a wall, while also centering itself to be in the middle of the track for safety.
+When adding obstacle points into the track, the car will take appropriate evasive action to avoid the obstacle depending on what the scan read shows.
+Afterwards it will then re-centre on the track again.

+The car